Session 2 - Module A: Advanced LangChain Patterns¶

 }

-The analysis phase processes research findings to identify patterns and generate insights:
+The analytics phase processes ingestion findings to identify patterns and generate data insights:

 ```python